 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 The CEO of the Company is measured against a clearly defined set of personal objectives agreed by the Board and monitored by the Remuneration Committee.
 The Board keeps under review its composition and the balance of skills and experience of Non-Executive Directors.
 The Board undertook a review of corporate governance practices during 2020 and has begun Board member appraisals as part of a formal Board appraisal process during 2021.

 8. Promote a corporate culture that is based on ethical values and behaviours

-The Company adopts a policy of equal opportunities and diversity in the recruitment and engagement of staff, as well as during the course of their employment.
-It endeavours to promote the best use of its human resources on the basis of individual skills and experience, matched against those required for the work to be performed.
+We value individuality and self-awareness and at heart of our organisation is a philosophy of honesty and authenticity.
+The Group adopts a policy of equal opportunities and diversity in the recruitment and engagement of staff, as well as during the course of their employment.
+We endeavour to promote the best use of our human resources on the basis of individual skills and experience, matched against those required for the work to be performed.

-The Executive Chairman, Ali Mortazavi, is responsible for leadership of the Board, ensuring its effectiveness on all aspects of its role, setting its agenda and ensuring that the Directors receive accurate, timely and clear information.
-He also ensures effective communication with shareholders and facilitates the effective contribution of Non-Executive Directors.
-Since Ray Barlow stepped down as Chief Executive Officer on 11 February 2020, there is no Chief Executive in place.
-An Executive Committee has been set up between senior management and Ali Mortazavi, which is responsible for the operational management of the Company and the implementation of Board strategy and policy.
-Sarah Clare, as Company Secretary, is responsible for health and safety matters of the Company and acts as the Company’s Data Protection Officer.
+As Non-Executive Chairman, Trevor Jones is responsible for leadership of the Board, ensuring its effectiveness in all aspects of its role, setting its agenda in consultation with other Directors and ensuring that the Directors receive accurate, timely and clear information.
+He also facilitates effective communication with shareholders and facilitates the effective contribution of Non-Executive Directors.
+Ali Mortazavi is responsible for the operational management of the Group and the implementation of Board strategy and policy.
+The Chief Financial Officer is responsible for the health and safety matters of the Group and there is a dedicated staff member who acts as Data Protection Officer.

 10. Communicate how the Company is governed and is performing